Creating works that are grounded in intentionality and clarity of movement, Liz Sexe Dance contributes quality dance productions for a wide audience.

 My dance class is a place where control and chaos meet in unison and where the technician becomes the artist.
 The residues of the classical and modern forms like ballet, Horton, Limón, and Cunningham still exist yet I include many contemporary elements such as task based improvisation.
 Conditioning is also an intricate part of class which is done using my “animal kingdom” phrases.
 This system is inspired by many somatic forms but is grounded in Pilates.
 Rhythmic and qualitative challenges are often used as feats to let dancers push themselves in a safe and playful way.

-Pilates Class is a playful workout that is grounded in research based processes.
-There are clear principles and exercises, yet each person has to create his/her own hypothesis and prove the movement for himself/herself.
+Pilates Class is a playful workout that is grounded in inquiry and efficiency.
+There are clear principles and exercises, yet each person has to create his/her own hypothesis/question and find the movement for himself/herself.
 Changing how the movement is approached using qualitative imagery and the body's relationship to gravity offer a deeper connection to the movement.

 Composition is grounded in play, curiosity and reflection.
 The process shapes the outcome, and collaboration with the space and people present are of great importance.
 In this workshop we explore how process and creating games or feats can aide in shaping the outcome.